Univ-Wyo-Education/S22-1010/homework/02/Assignment-2-Calulating-in-Python.raw.md

 	returns inches, so you need to devide by 12, then by 5280 to get miles.

-Write up your answers in a text file , `homework2.txt` , using Visual Studio Code. (not Microsoft Word, or .pdf).
+Write up your answers in a text file , `homework2.md` , using Visual Studio Code. (not Microsoft Word, or .pdf).
+In visual studio go and create a new file `homework2.md` and enter your answers.
+Save the file and turn it in.

-Turning your answers, and the code you developed and tested.
+Turn in your answers, and the code you developed and tested.